 The biodiversity crisis doesn’t get the headlines it deserves.
 Habitat loss, overhunting and now climate change threaten wild species across the planet.
 Scientists warn that the decline in biodiversity will have knock-on effects for humanity, and particularly for people who live closest to nature and who depend most directly on her goods and services.

 The challenge of balancing human needs with environmental integrity is huge.
-The media has a role to play in raising awareness of these issues and enabling citizens, policymakers and private companies to debate and implement solutions.
+The media has a part to play in raising awareness of these issues and enabling citizens, policymakers and private companies to debate and implement solutions.
 However, current media coverage of biodiversity and conservation is limited.

-- Third, biodiversity fellowships will enable journalists to attend and report on major international conferences with a focus on biodiversity and conservation.
+Our Biodiversity Fellowships enabled journalists to attend and report on major international conferences with a focus on biodiversity and conservation.

 The Biodiversity Media Initiative was originally supported from 2016-2018 in partnership with Arcadia — a charitable fund of Peter Baldwin and Lisbet Rausing.
 During that time it supported more than 150 journalists in the following 33 countries: Argentina; Bolivia; Brazil; Canada; China; Colombia; Cuba; Ecuador; Georgia; Ghana; Guinea-Bissau; Guyana; India; Indonesia; Kenya; Malaysia; Mexico; Myanmar; Nepal; New Zealand; Nigeria; Pakistan; Papua New Guinea; Peru; Russia; Solomon Islands; South Africa; Spain; Philippines; Uganda; United Kingdom; United States and Vietnam.